spakowiczlab/exotic/README.md

 ## Exogenous sequences in tumors and immune cells
 ----
 ## Overview
-Functions utilized for the processing and contaminant filtering of high throughput sequencing data to identify low abundance microbes.
+Functions for the processing and contaminant filtering of high throughput sequencing data to identify low abundance microbes.

 Please see the [exotic-manuscript](https://github.com/spakowiczlab/exotic-manuscript) repository for the analyses related to the [manuscript](https://aacrjournals.org/cancerrescommun/article/doi/10.1158/2767-9764.CRC-22-0435/729620):
 > __Exogenous sequences in tumors and immune cells (exotic): A tool for estimating the microbe abundances in tumor RNAseq data.__